Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: JAGB Measurements in M31

 As in previous papers, we adopted the mode, or peak location of the JAGB star smoothed luminosity function as the apparent JAGB magnitude.
 The mode is less susceptible to outliers than the median or mean.

 To calculate the mode of the luminosity function, we first binned the JAGB star F110W magnitudes using bins of 0.01~mag.
-To control for Poisson noise in the binned LF, we then smoothed it using the GLOESS (Gaussian-windowed, locally weighted scatterplot smoothing) algorithm, a data-smoothing interpolating technique that is effective at suppressing false (noise-induced) edges and peaks in luminosity functions \citep{2004AJ....128.2239P}.
+To control for Poisson noise in the binned LF, we then smoothed it using the GLOESS (Gaussian-windowed, locally weighted scatterplot smoothing) non-parametric algorithm, a data-smoothing interpolating technique that is effective at suppressing false (noise-induced) edges and peaks in luminosity functions \citep{loess_ref, loader, 2004AJ....128.2239P}.
 The peak location of the smoothed luminosity function then marks the JAGB magnitude, $m_{F110W}^{JAGB}$.
 We chose a smoothing parameter of $\sigma_s$=0.20~mag for all 12 luminosity functions.
 The effect of varying smoothing parameters on the final result are explored further in Section \ref{subsubsec:smooth}.
 The final color-magnitude diagrams and smoothed luminosity functions for all 12 regions are shown in Figure \ref{fig:CMDs}.

-To quantify the shape of the JAGB star luminosity function, we measured the mode, scatter on the mode $\sigma$, and skew of each region's F110W luminosity function.
-To measure the skew, we utilized the \textit{Pearson mode skewness}, which is defined as follows for a given distribution of F110W magnitudes:
+To quantify the shape of the JAGB star luminosity function, we measured the mode, median absolute deviation $\sigma$, and skewness of each region's F110W luminosity function.
+The median absolute deviation is a robust measure of the spread of a population, and is more resistant to outliers in a dataset than the standard deviation.
+To measure the skew, we used the \textit{medcouple} statistic, a robust statistic that measures the skewness of a univariate distribution \citep{medcouple}.
+We measured the skewness of each JAGB star luminosity function to evaluate its asymmetry, as was done in \cite{2021MNRAS.501..933P, 2023MNRAS.522..195P} for their galaxy sample.
+Standard errors for each parameter were calculated using 10,000 bootstrap realizations.

-The measured skew, variance, and mode $m_{F110W}^{JAGB}$ for each region can be found in Table \ref{tab:data}, along with each region's number of JAGB stars.
+The measured skew, median absolute deviation, and mode $m_{F110W}^{JAGB}$ for each region can be found in Table \ref{tab:data}, along with each region's number of JAGB stars.
 We also list the average values of reddening, metallicity, and age in each region, which are all discussed in the following subsections.